csc301-2026-s/spendwise/README.md

 - Auto-rebalancing alerts when portfolio drifts from target allocations
 - Integration with actual brokerage APIs for live tracking

+Then you can open htmlcov/index.html to view the coverage report

+## 🌙 Accessibility: Dark Mode

+To improve accessibility, a **Dark Mode toggle** has been implemented for users who prefer low-light interfaces.

+### Features
+- 🌑 Reduces eye strain in low-light environments
+- 🎯 Easily accessible via the navigation bar
+- 👤 Located next to the profile button for quick access

+### How to Use
+1. Navigate to the top navigation bar
+2. Click the **Dark Mode toggle** next to the profile button
+3. The interface will switch to a dark theme

+### Notes
+- Designed for better usability and accessibility
+- Enhances user experience during nighttime or prolonged usage

 ## Summary

 SpendWise centralizes: